sf-msft/acn-pm-infra/acns/README.md

 This example demonstrates how to create an AKS cluster equivalent with the following flags:

-`--network-plugin azure --network-plugin-mode overlay --pod-cidr 192.168.0.0/16 --network-dataplane cilium --enable-acns`
+`--network-plugin azure --network-plugin-mode overlay --ip-families ipv4,ipv6 --pod-cidr 192.168.0.0/16 --network-dataplane cilium --enable-acns`

 Additionally, L7 policies and k8s 1.32 is selected although should be parametrized in the future.